So you’ve turned on your furnace, but it’s giving you the cold shoulder by blowing cold air.

 If you suspect ice is the problem, then wrap the condensate line with heat tape and pipe insulation.

-Need a furnace repair in metro Atlanta?
+Need furnace repair in Atlanta, Nashville or Birmingham, AL?

 Related article: Help!
 My Heat Pump is Blowing Cold Air in “Heat” Mode!